sarmbruster/neo4j-querykiller/README.md

 The simple way:

-    Download Neo4j from the [downloads page](http://www.neo4j.org/download) and extract it ./gradlew -Pneo4jDirectory=<neo4j-dir> deploy
+Download Neo4j from the [downloads page](http://www.neo4j.org/download) and extract it.
+Then run the following:

+    ./gradlew -Pneo4jDirectory=<neo4j-dir> deploy

 Gradle's deploy target copies the querykiller jar file to your Neo4j folder and sets up the configuration for you.
 In detail, the following actions are taken: